This is the R script for Week 13 Lab.

 Setup

 Our first step is to start an R script and load packages.
-We start by reading in the convenience store data set we have been using.

-Converting to a spatial format
+Converting Data to a Spatial Format

-The fields of geography and geographic information systems (GIS) specialize in understanding and working with geospatial data.
+The field of geography and geographic information systems (GIS) specialize in understanding and working with geospatial data.
 Locations are known because of a commonly understood reference system called a Coordinate Reference System (CRS).
 Think about a graph with \(x\) and \(y\) dimensions.
 A point on that graph has a set of coordinates that tell you the location.
 CRS in GIS can be more complicated because we are thinking about points that exist on a globe (this would be easier if the earth were flat).

 The store_raw